Safety of and Immune Response to Dolutegravir in HIV-1 Infected Infants, Children, and Adolescents

-- Confirmed HIV-1 infection, defined as positive results from two samples collected at different time points (see protocol for more information)
+Confirmed HIV-1 infection, defined as positive results from two samples collected at different time points (see protocol for more information)

-- Participants must belong to one of the ARV exposure groups below:
+> - Participants must belong to one of the ARV exposure groups below:

-- Previously took ARVs for treatment, but not currently taking ARVs:
+> - Previously took ARVs for treatment, but not currently taking ARVs:

-- Must have been off treatment for greater than or equal to 4 weeks, OR
+> - Must have been off treatment for greater than or equal to 4 weeks prior to screening, OR

-- At screening, taking ARVs for treatment but failing.
+> - At screening, taking ARVs for treatment but failing.

-- For participants less than 2 years of age, initiated ARVs for treatment less than 4 weeks prior to screening.
+> - For participants less than 2 years of age, initiated ARVs for treatment less than 4 weeks prior to screening.

-- If an infant has received nevirapine (NVP) as prophylaxis to prevent perinatal transmission, he or she must have not received NVP for at least 14 days prior to enrollment into Stage I or II.
+> - If an infant has received nevirapine (NVP) as prophylaxis to prevent perinatal transmission, he or she must have not received NVP for at least 14 days prior to enrollment into Stage I or II.

-- Parent or legal guardian were able and willing to provide signed informed consent.
+> - Parent or legal guardian were able and willing to provide signed informed consent.

-- Males engaging in sexual activity that could lead to HIV-1 transmission must use a condom.
+> - Males engaging in sexual activity that could lead to HIV-1 transmission must use a condom.